kedacore/keda/CREATE-NEW-SCALER.md

 2. Create the new scaler struct under the `pkg/scalers` folder.
 3. Implement the methods defined in the [scaler interface](#scaler-interface) section.
 4. Create a constructor according to [this](#constructor).
 5. Change the `getScaler` function in `pkg/scaling/scale_handler.go` by adding another switch case that matches your scaler.
+Scalers in the switch are ordered alphabetically, please follow the same pattern.
 6. Run `make build` from the root of KEDA and your scaler is ready.

 If you want to deploy locally
-1. Run `export VERSION=local`
-2. Open the terminal and go to the root of the source code
+1. Open the terminal and go to the root of the source code
-3. Run `make build`
-5. If you haven't done it yet clone the charts repository: `git  clone git@github.com:kedacore/charts.git`
-6. In the terminal, navigate to the `chart/keda` folder (the charts downloaded in step 3), and run the following command (don't forget to replace the placeholder text in the command) `helm install . --set image.keda=kedacore/keda:[tag used in step 1],image.pullPolicy=IfNotPresent`.

-The last step assumes that you have `helm` already installed in the cluster.
-In this step we install the helm chart, and we substitute the image with the image we built in step 1.
-Notice that we are also overriding the image PullPolice to `IfNotPresent` since this is a local cluster.
+2. Run `IMAGE_REPO=johndoe make publish`, where `johndoe ` is your GitHub repo, this will create and publis images with your build of KEDA into your repo.
+Please refer [the guide for local deployment](Readme.md#deploying-custom-keda-locally-outside-cluster) for more details.
+3. Run `IMAGE_REPO=johndoe make deploy`, this will deploy KEDA to your cluster.

 ## Scaler interface